Layer Workflow Guides

 First, what is OS&E?

-OS&E stands for Operating Supplies and Equipment and are items that support the daily operation of a building.
-OS&E is not attached to the building.
-It includes important items like kitchen utensils, cleaning supplies, linens, and guest room accessories.
+OS&E stands for Operating Supplies and Equipment.
+These are consumable items that support the daily operation of a facility.
+OS&E is not permanently attached to the building.
+It includes items like kitchen utensils, cleaning supplies, linens, toiletries, and guest room accessories.

 OS&E often appears late in the project timeline.
 Yet it affects how a space functions on day one.
 Architects and interior designers can benefit from understanding how OS&E fits into the larger design and procurement process.